 As a digital marketing agency, we know how important it is to stay ahead of the competition.
 If you’re going to be successful at digital marketing in Kansas City, you need to anticipate environmental changes and adapt to human behavior.
 We’ve compiled a list of trends we anticipate for digital marketing in the future, as well as ways to acclimate to these changes.
 This is only part 1, so check out part 2 when you’re finished.

 A Growing Trend

 The growth of this market is exponential.
-In 2015, 1.7 million voice-first devices were shipped.
+1.7 million voice-first devices were shipped.
 That number jumped to 6.5 million in 2016, and predictions for 2017 land that number at 24.5 million.
-Since we know that voice search is normally mobile and locally-focused, this is a gold mine for local businesses with mobile-friendly sites (check out our blog post on how to speed up the load time of mobile-friendly sites).
+So since we know that voice search is normally mobile and locally-focused, this is a gold mine for local businesses with mobile-friendly sites (check out our blog post on how to speed up the load time of mobile-friendly sites).

 How to Monetize on This

 Where we’re seeing the most opportunity for growth is with stores that sell their products online.
 These assistants will soon be able to store your credit card information and shipping details, requiring only a voice command to get desired items shipped directly to your home.
 With this ease of checkout, we anticipate a huge jump in online sales as voice search continues to grow.